Merging Spotify & SoundCloud

 Music is a form of self-expression, speaking for us, shaping our identities.
 Being social in music streaming is not a choice, it’s a must.
 SoundCloud is capitalising more on the fact that music brings people together, and that our relationships with music is deeply personal and intimate.

 Products tend to be fundamentally similar.
 Therefore, user experience is becoming one of the most significant differentiators.
-It needs to serve both consumers and producers when they interact with the product.
+It needs to serve both consumers and producers while they interact with the product.
 As Steve Krug’s famous quote goes: Don’t make them think.

 Holding a different opinion?
 Let me know your thoughts about the possible acquisition or music streaming in general.
 They’re more than welcome.